Products

 Renal Impairment: No dosage adjustment is recommended for patients with renal impairment.

-Gadoterate Meglumine Injection is a gadolinium-based contrast agent indicated: for intravenous use with magnetic resonance imaging (MRI) in brain (intracranial), spine and associated tissues in adult and pediatric patients (including term neonates) to detect and visualize areas with disruption of the blood brain barrier (BBB) and/or abnormal vascularity.
+Gadoterate Meglumine Injection is a prescription gadolinium-based contrast agent indicated for intravenous use with magnetic resonance imaging (MRI) in brain (intracranial), spine and associated tissues in adult and pediatric patients (including term neonates) to detect and visualize areas with disruption of the blood brain barrier (BBB) and/or abnormal vascularity.

 This Important Safety Information does not include all the information needed to use Gadoterate Meglumine Injection, USP safely and effectively.
-Please see full prescribing information, including BOXED WARNING, for Gadoterate Meglumine Injection, USP Single Dose Vials and Pharmacy Bulk Package Vials.
+Please see full prescribing information, including BOXED WARNING, for Gadoterate Meglumine Injection, USP Single-Dose Vials and Pharmacy Bulk Package.
 Full prescribing information is also available at www.fresenius-kabi.com/us.